18 Funny Christmas Jokes for the Merriest Holiday

 My daughter and I took the long route through the neighborhood to admire the Christmas decorations.
 One yard contained a trove of lights, ornaments, elves, carolers, trimmings … in short, it was a mess.
 My daughter summed it up perfectly when she announced, “It looks like Christmas threw up.” —Cecille Hansen, Seattle, Washington

-The Little Drummer Boy’s Greatest Hits: Includes the songs “Pum Pum Pum Pum,” “Rum Pum Pum,” “Ba Rum Pum Pum,” “Rum Pum Pum Ba Rum Pum Pum,” and special bonus track “Pum Pum Pum, Ba Rum Pum Pum.” —Source: someecards.com
+The Little Drummer Boy’s Greatest Hits: Includes the songs “Pum Pum Pum Pum,” “Rum Pum Pum,” “Ba Rum Pum Pum,” “Rum Pum Pum Ba Rum Pum Pum,” and special bonus track “Pum Pum Pum, Ba Rum Pum Pum.” —Source: someecards.com.
+If you’re enjoying these funny Christmas jokes, you’ll want to know more about the history behind your favorite Christmas traditions.

 • How the Grinch Stole Christmas: “Crimes against Who-manity”